-As it does every year, the Super Bowl left us an abundance of well received commercials.
+As it does every year, the Super Bowl left us an abundance of well-received commercials.
 This year a 30-second ad slot raked in $5.6 million, higher than all previous years.
 With nearly 100 million eyes and the costs so high, each company advertising tries their best to outdo the last.

 Throughout the years electric car commercials have been scarce.
 As compliance cars, manufacturers didn’t really want to even sell them.
-The only true EV for a while there came from Tesla, a company who refuses to have an advertising budget.
+The only true EV for a while there came from Tesla, a company that refuses to have an advertising budget.
 Now that just about every manufacturer has stated their plans to shift towards an all-electric lineup, they must get consumers on board.
 This is easiest done through marketing and what better place to shine a light on your new electric car than through a Super Bowl commercial?

 Surprisingly, an electric car commercial first made an appearance during the 2015 Super Bowl XLIX.
 It was BMW displaying their i3 as the future.